empovit/ansible-gpu-operator/README.md

 Installing
 ----------------

-The role can be installed individually `ansible-galaxy install role https://github.com/empovit/ansible-gpu-operator/issues` or as part of a _requirements.yml_ file:
+Install the role using a _requirements.yml_ file:

 ```yaml
 ---